Full question:

 Answer:

-Medicaid is a federal benefit program administered by the states that provides assistance with long term care and nursing home costs for needy people.
-Medicaid is not insurance.
-It is a public assistance welfare program funded entirely by taxpayers.
+Medicaid is a federal program administered by states that helps with long-term care costs for those in need.
+It is not insurance but a public assistance program funded by taxpayers.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.